Pediatric Nephrology

 Radiant Children’s Hospital situated in Jodhpur in Western Rajasthan, is one the best cost effective tertiary mother and pediatric care hospital in India for Pediatric Nephrology Disorders.

-Pediatric Nephrology and Nephrology Surgery department in Radiant Children’s Hospital offers expertise care for children and neonates with kidney-related conditions, ranging from congenital abnormalities to chronic kidney diseases.
-Our team of pediatric nephrologists is dedicated to determining and managing complex renal and urogenital system disorders, including urinary tract infections, kidney stones, and nephrotic syndrome, using the contemporary diagnostic tools and treatments.
-For children who require surgical procedure, our expert pediatric nephrology department provides advanced care for interventions to ensure the best repercussions for every child, helping them lead healthy, active lives.
+The Pediatric Nephrology and Nephrology Surgery department at Radiant Children’s Hospital offers expert care for children and neonates with kidney-related conditions, ranging from congenital abnormalities to chronic kidney diseases.
+Our team of pediatric nephrologists is dedicated to diagnosing and managing complex renal and urogenital system disorders, including urinary tract infections, kidney stones, and nephrotic syndrome, using advanced diagnostic tools and evidence-based treatments.
+For children who require surgical procedures, our specialized pediatric nephrology team ensures advanced care for interventions, striving for the best outcomes so every child can lead a healthy, active life.

 Facilities in Pediatrics Nephrology